 - Unleash the paw-some cuteness with our Cockapoo...

 So, we know our Cockapoo sidekicks can sleep any time, anywhere and seemingly in any position.
 The stranger the position, the cuter your pooch looks.
 But what can you learn from the position your dog sleeps?

 Four basic positions.

 There are four common positions that a dog chooses.
 Evolution, a dog’s instincts and the environment it lives in all dictate these.

 Curled up in a ball.

 This is not the most comfortable position for a dog to adopt, but it has a dual function.
-The more obvious is that is helps protect the dog when it is sleeping.
+The more obvious is that it helps protect the dog when sleeping.
 Curled up in a ball is a natural defence while sleeping to help prevent attack from predators.
 Importantly, it also keeps the dog warm.
-Body heat is preserved which is vital if living wild.
+Body heat is preserved, which is vital if living wild.